-The leases of certain facilities and equipment to customers are accounted for as financing or operating leases.
-The current and non-current portion of financing leases are recorded within Prepaid expenses and other current assets and Finance leases, net, on the condensed consolidated balance sheets, respectively.
+The leases of certain facilities and equipment to customers are accounted for as finance or operating leases.
+The current and non-current portion of finance leases are recorded within Prepaid expenses and other current assets and Finance leases, net, on the condensed consolidated balance sheets, respectively.
+For finance leases accounted for as sales-type leases, the profit from the sale of equipment is recognized upon lease commencement in Other revenue in the condensed consolidated statements of operations and comprehensive loss.
 The lease payments for finance leases are segregated into principal and interest components similar to a loan.
 Interest income is recognized on an effective interest method over the lease term and is included in Other revenue in the condensed consolidated statements of operations and comprehensive loss.
 The principal components of the lease payment are reflected as a reduction to the net investment in the finance lease.
-For the Company's operating leases, the amount allocated to the leasing component is recognized over the lease term as Other revenue in the condensed consolidated statements of operations and comprehensive loss.
+For our operating leases, the amount allocated to the leasing component is recognized over the lease term as Other revenue in the condensed consolidated statements of operations and comprehensive loss.

-In addition to the revenue recognized from the leasing components of agreements with customers, Other revenue includes development services revenue recognized from the construction and installation of equipment to transform customers' facilities to operate utilizing natural gas or to allow customers to receive power or other outputs from our natural gas-fired power generation facilities.
-Revenue from these development services is recognized over time as we transfer control of the asset to the customer, unless the customer is not able to obtain control over the asset under development until such services are completed, in which case, revenue is recognized when the services are completed and the customer has control of the infrastructure.
+In addition to the revenue recognized from the leasing components of agreements with customers, Other revenue includes development services revenue recognized from the construction, installation and commissioning of equipment to transform customers' facilities to operate utilizing natural gas or to allow customers to receive power or other outputs from our natural gas-fired power generation facilities.
+Revenue from these development services is recognized over time as we transfer control of the asset to the customer or based on the quantity of natural gas consumed as part of commissioning the customer's facilities until such time that the customer has declared such conversion services have been completed.
+If the customer is not able to obtain control over the asset under development until such services are completed, revenue is recognized when the services are completed and the customer has control of the infrastructure.
 Such agreements may also include a significant financing component, and we recognize revenue for the interest income component over the term of the financing as Other revenue.

-Development services are typically included in arrangements that include other distinct performance obligations, and the Company allocates the transaction price to each performance obligation based on its standalone selling price ("SSP") in relation to the aggregate value of the SSP of all performance obligations in the arrangement.
+Development services are typically included in arrangements that include other distinct performance obligations, and we allocate the transaction price to each performance obligation based on its standalone selling price ("SSP") in relation to the aggregate value of the SSP of all performance obligations in the arrangement.
 Some of our performance obligations have observable inputs that are used to determine the SSP of those distinct performance obligations.
 Where SSP is not directly observable, we primarily determine the SSP using the cost-plus approach.
 In the circumstances when available information to determine SSP is highly variable or uncertain, we use the residual approach.